nick-heminsley/quizs/ProjectPresentation.md

 ## Personal Growth

-- Enhanced leadership skills, ability to learn from past experiences and skills in object and architecture design.
+- Enhanced leadership skills, ability to learn from past experiences, and skills in object and architecture design